How do you register for VAT?

 Can you submit a paper application form?

-All paper applications received which could otherwise be completed online, will be returned to you or your tax agent with a request that the application is dealt with online.
+All paper applications received which could otherwise be completed online, will be returned to you or your tax agent.
+The returned application will be accompanied by a request that the application is dealt with online.

 In certain exceptional circumstances, applicants who cannot avail of ROS may complete the paper version of the form and send it to their Revenue office.
-Full contact details can be found on the Contact Us section of our website.
+You can find full contact details on the Contact Us section of our website.

 Applicants whose business is not established in the State should submit a paper version of the following forms: